sendsmaily/smaily-woocommerce-plugin/readme.md

 ### WooCommerce Products RSS-feed

 - Generate RSS-feed with 50 latest products for easy import to Smaily template
+- Option to customize generated RSS-feed based on products categories
+- Option to limit generated RSS-feed products amount with prefered value

 ### Subscribtion Widget